GihanPasidu/Nextra-TV/README.md

-# 📺 Nextra TV - Official Dialog TV Channels Streaming
+# 📺 Nextra TV - All IPTV Channels Streaming

-A professional, fast-loading TV streaming website featuring official Dialog TV channels (125 channels) with a modern UI built with HTML, CSS, and JavaScript.
+A professional, fast-loading TV streaming website featuring ALL IPTV channels from IPTV-ORG with a modern UI built with HTML, CSS, and JavaScript.

 ## ✨ Features

 ### 🎯 Core Features
-- **Official Dialog TV 125 Channels Only** - Automatically filters and displays only official Dialog TV channels from https://www.dialog.lk/dialog-television/channels
+- **All IPTV Channels** - Displays all available channels from https://iptv-org.github.io/iptv/index.m3u
 - **Fast Loading** - Optimized for speed with caching and lazy loading
 - **Professional Design** - Modern dark-themed UI with smooth animations
 - **Responsive** - Works perfectly on desktop, tablet, and mobile devices